University of Maine at Augusta: Academics

 The University of Maine at Augusta is divided into two primary academic colleges: College of Arts and Sciences and College of Professional Studies.
-Each college is an academic division of the institution, which through its dean has administrative responsibilities.
-Colleges are organized into departments/programs, each representing an academic discipline (e.g. Architecture, Mathematics, and Nursing) or a related set of disciplines (e.g. Business, Humanities, and Natural Sciences).
-UMA offers 17 baccalaureate degrees, 15 associate degrees, and 13 non-degree cert programs.

-UMA is noted nationally for offering an online baccalaureate degree in information and library science.
-In Summer 2009, it began offering online courses to a Maine Army National Guard unit stationed in Kandahar, Afghanistan.
-UMA is also noted for its aviation program.
+UMA offers 3 master's degrees, 25 baccalaureate degrees, 16 associate degrees, and 46 non-degree certificate programs.

 Athletics

-Maine–Augusta (UMA) athletic teams are the Moose.
-The university is a member of the United States Collegiate Athletic Association (USCAA), primarily competing in the Yankee Small College Conference (YSCC) since the 2011–12 academic year.
+The Maine–Augusta (UMA) athletic teams are called the Moose.
+The college is a member of the United States Collegiate Athletic Association (USCAA), primarily competing in the Yankee Small College Conference (YSCC) since the 2011–12 academic year.
 The Moose previously participated in the Sunrise Athletic Conference of the National Association of Intercollegiate Athletics (NAIA) from 2002–03 to 2010–11.

-Maine–Augusta (UMA) competes in 11 intercollegiate varsity sports: Men's sports include basketball, cross country, soccer and track & field (outdoor); while women's sports include basketball, cross country, soccer and track & field (outdoor); and co-ed sports include, bowling, eSports and golf.
+Maine–Augusta (UMA) competes in 11 intercollegiate varsity sports.
+Men's sports include basketball, cross country, soccer and track & field (outdoor); women's sports include basketball, cross country, soccer and track & field (outdoor); and co-ed sports include bowling, eSports and golf.